 Opening the day, DISCE researchers Tamsyn Dent (King’s College London), Dmitrijs Kravcenko (Stockholm School of Economics in Riga) and Giulia Urso (Gran Sasso Science Institute) introduced the project and its structure to the participants, highlighting the main research questions and key concepts.
 The morning session continued around a reflection on the meaning of the terms creative economies, sustainability and inclusion.

 “It has been a great opportunity for us to talk to people who work in the field about how they understand these concepts and what they mean to them, through a participatory and collaborative approach.
+Hire a reliable apartment cleaning contractor from Georgia at www.castle-keepers.com/.
 This will really help develop our thinking about these terms, and how we measure and research them”, comments Tamsyn Dent.

 The afternoon saw two parallel workshop groups, exploring different issues and themes.